Modeling and forecasting exchange rate volatility in time-frequency domain: Empirical application: Does decomposition bring any improvement in volatility forecasting?

 The main results of estimation and forecasting are presented in this section.
 The estimation strategy is as follows.
 For each of three forex futures considered, namely GBP, CHF and EUR, we first estimate benchmark GARCH(1,1) model.
-Then, we estimate the Realized GARCH of \cite{Hansen2011} with several realized volatility measures, namely RV, BV, RK, TSRV and JWTSRV to find out the influence of realized measure on the final forecasts.
-Finally, we add our Realized Jump-GARCH model, and estimate it with JWTSRV components.
-We use the period from January 5, 2007 to February 2, 2010 for estimation of all the models.
-Thus, we refer to this period as the in-sample period.
-The rest of the year 2010 is saved for comparison of the out-of-sample forecasts on a rolling basis.
-We use open-to-close returns as well as open-to-close realized measures in the analysis.
+Then, we estimate the Realized GARCH (1,1) with RV, which will serve as a benchmark model to our Realized Jump GARCH(1,1) with BV, MedRV, and JWTSRV.
+All these models are estimated using QMLE and GAS model frameworks.
+Finally, we add Realized GARCH model with multiple JWTSRV components to see the impact of investment horizons on forecasts.

-Tables \ref{RealizedGARCH_BP}, \ref{RealizedGARCH_CHF} and \ref{RealizedGARCH_EUR} contain all results for GBP futures, CHF futures and EUR futures respectively.
-By observing partial log-likelihood $\ell(r)$, we can see immediately that all the Realized GARCH models reported by the second, third, fourth, fifth and sixth columns bring significant improvement to the GARCH(1,1) model reported by the first column (in testing significance of the difference, we restrict ourselves to use simple log-likelihood ratio test).
+Tables \ref{tab:RealizedGARCHBP}, \ref{tab:RealizedGARCHCHF} and \ref{tab:RealizedGARCHEUR} contain in-sample fits for GBP futures, CHF futures and EUR futures on the full sample respectively.
+By observing partial log-likelihood $\ell(r)$, we can see immediately that all the Realized GARCH models bring significant improvement to the conventional GARCH(1,1) without high frequency realized measures, reported by the first column (in testing significance of the difference, we restrict ourselves to use simple log-likelihood ratio test).